vijayaadharsh-2298/UrabPiper_taskapp/README.md

 ## The Assignment
 This repository contains a basic scaffolding of a React app.
 We have purposefully kept the dependencies to a minimum, it is by no means supposed to be a limitation.
 You can go ahead and introduce any library/software system that you feel will help you create a better solution.
-Needless to say please do not use a Search library/component :)
+However please make sure you do not use an external library for the Search component itself.
+This is a core part of the assignment and we expect you to implement it yourself.

 You can make use of the publicly accessible API Service — [Star Wars API — SWAPI](https://swapi.dev/).
 Use the `/people/` endpoint to search for characters.

 We have included designs for the component in the repository.
-Try to stick close to the design, but if you feel like something can be done better please feel free to change it.
+Stick close to the given designs, but if you feel like some aspect can be improved please feel free to do so.
 We would love to discuss that in the discussions that follow.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/1500309/87780788-0a5b1600-c84d-11ea-8209-6873be1f8b26.png" alt="Readme Image">